mbuhidar/blogsite/README.md

 ### Run

-You can run this with `hugo server -D`
+You can launch server with `hugo server` or `hugo server -D` if you want to include draft posts.

+### Build

+You can build site with `hugo` or `hugo -D` if you want to include draft posts.
+Site will be generated in `public` folder.